sunlyse/crazydrawing/README.md

  ### Feedback

  We would love to hear your feedback and stories.
 Feel free to reach out to <contact@sunlyse.com> or simply leave a message in the [issues](https://github.com/sunlyse/crazydrawing/issues) section of this repo.

+ ### Future work

+ - Add support for more languages
+ - Add audio pronunciation for phrases